stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 2. Decide on the average density you desire for your gradient.

-	* Typical DNA run: 1.69 g/ml gradient; 55,000 rpm; 66+ hrs; 20 deg.
-C
+	* Typical DNA run: 1.69 g/ml gradient; 55,000 rpm; 66+ hrs; 20<sup>o</sup>C

 3. Prepare Gradient Media solution (ie: gradient buffer + CsCL)
 	* When you add your nucleic acid it will dilute your gradient media solution, thus your gradient media solution should be dense enough to hit your target density after adding your nucleic acid sample.
 	* The tubes we use are 4.7 to 4.75 ml volume.
 Let's say we wanted to leave room for 0.4 – 0.45 ml of nucleic acids in TE while achieving a final gradient density of 1.69 g/ml.
 We would figure the density of our gradient media solution as follows:

 >__Total mass of gradient (without tube):__ $1.69 (g/ml) * 4.75 (ml) = 8.0266 (g)$